Find a Sports Medicine Specialist, at Home or Abroad

 Sports Medicine Specialist Doctor

 Beside coaches, sports medicine specialists are figures who play an important role in an athlete’s career.
-Sports medicine specialists or sports physicians are able to provide care for athletes who have experienced injuries, either through treatment or therapy during the recovery period.
+These sports physicians are able to provide care for athletes who have experienced injuries, either through treatment or therapy during the recovery period.

-The development of sports medicine started around the 1970s – when there were an increasing number of sports-related injuries and there was demand to treat sports injury cases more professionally by specialist doctors.
+The development of sports medicine started around the 1970s – when there was an increasing number of sports-related injuries and there was a demand to treat sports injury cases more professionally by specialist doctors.